tadashi-aikawa/ghostwriter.nvim/README.md

 ### GhostwriterRecentMessages

 > [!IMPORTANT]
-> This command requires [telescope.nvim].
+> This command requires [snacks.nvim].

-Select a channel from the list defined in the config file and display its latest messages using Telescope.nvim.
-When you select an item, it will be yanked.
-The feature is useful for checking a channel's posting status before running a posting command (ex: `GhostwriterPost`) or for quickly reviewing Slack messages to write them into the current buffer or for similar tasks.
+Select a channel from the list defined in the config file and display its latest messages using [folke/snacks.nvim].
+When you select an item, the content will be opened in a new buffer.
+The feature is useful for checking a channel's posting status before running a posting command (ex: `GhostwriterPost`) or for quickly editing Slack messages in a buffer.

 ```
 GhostwriterRecentMessages <channel_name> <limit>